billyberkouwer/Ocove-Studios/README.md

+# Set Up

+Once you've pulled the repository to your local device, you'll need to open the folder and run 'npm install' in the terminal.
+This will install the standard react dependencies that aren't pushed to the git repository.
+When they're installed you can run 'npm start' as normal to start the local server.

 # Rules for Editing Code and Contributing to Repository

 When editing the code in this repository, create a new aptly named branch.
 Push to this branch until the edits are tested and stable.
 Only once the edits are stable should you contribute them to master/origin.